anithamulungi/BIT-DATA-STRUCTURE/EXERCISE 3/README.md

 Practical (Rwanda): At BK ATM, 9 clients queue.
 Who is served second?

 This scenario simulates a line at a Bank of Kigali (BK) ATM, where clients wait to use the machine.
-The queue follows FIFO, meaning the order of arrival determines the service order.
+The queue follows FIFO, meaning the order of arrival determines the service order so,after the 1st client the 2nd client is served next.

 Challenge: Queue vs stack for voters.
 Which ensures fairness?

  A queue (FIFO) ensures voters are served in the order they arrive, promoting fairness and preventing line-cutting.
-A stack (LIFO) would serve the last voter first, which is unfair and impractical.
+A stack (LIFO) would serve the last voter first, which is unfair and impractical so, queue ensues fairness.

 Reflection: Why FIFO is linked with democracy?